55+ of the Best Blogging Tools for Beginners

 There are a lot of SEO tools out there, and that’s another post altogether.
-You can learn about them in the article I wrote, 9 of the Best Free SEO Tools to Boost Your Search Engine Rankings.
-In it, I talk about Rank Math, Yoast, Answer the Public, Ubbersuggest, KeySearch (my personal favorite), Keyword Shitter, SEMRush, Screaming Frog, and Buzzsumo.
+There are many great keyword research tools like Rank Math, Yoast SEO, Answer the Public, Ubbersuggest, KeySearch (my personal favorite), Keyword Shitter, SEMRush, Screaming Frog, and Buzzsumo.

 CoSchedule Headline Analyzer

-I wrote a whole giant post about how great Grammarly is.
-It’s an in-depth review of the Grammarly Premium.
-You should at least try the free version as its quite robust, and I guarantee you’ll see an improvement in your writing.
+You should at least try the free version as it’s one of the best writing tools out there, and I guarantee you’ll see an improvement in your writing.